wk8/cookbook-diptables/README.md

 Please note that the syntax for the placeholders is the same as for Ruby's `sprintf` function (see http://www.ruby-doc.org/core-2.0.0/Kernel.html#method-i-format).

+Finally, a word on the `comment` attribute.
+Its default value, `true`, will simply use the name of the rule to comment it in the resulting rules file.
+Set it to `false` to not output any comment for the current rule, or simply set it to whatever `String` you want to be displayed as comment.

 `diptables_tcp_udp_rule` Resource
 ---------------------------------